Vector fields with big and small volume on the 2-sphere

 Since for unit $X$ we must have $a^2+b^2=1$, there exists $\zeta=\zeta(\phi)$, function only of $\phi$, such that

 Let $Y=-\frac{\sin\zeta}{r}\partial_\theta+ \frac{\cos\zeta}{r\sin\theta}\partial_\phi$ be the unique vector field such that $X,Y$ is a direct orthonormal frame.
 Routine computations yield:

 Thus

 Notice that even with $r=1$ and $\zeta=0$, we get $\partial_\cz\cos\theta=-\frac{1}{2}\sin^2\theta$.
-(Of course, a vector field which has $A_0=0$ is not a good candidate as a solution of equation \eqref{minimalvectorfieldcalibrated_intro}, unless it is parallel.)
+(Of course, in a general setting, a vector field which has $A_0=0$ is not a good candidate as a solution of equation \eqref{minimalvectorfieldcalibrated_intro}, unless it is parallel.)
 One would expect that $\partial_\theta$ has minimal volume; and this is true globally, as it was proved by \cite{BritoChaconJohnson} and we shall soon recall.

 On the radius $r$ sphere, we have: